Wednesday, October 28, 2009

 So it has been a week since I sat down to share a thing but here I am and I'm ready to go beyond vulnerable.
 I have in fact uploaded a truly shocking photo...only those of you who know me rather well will understand the outrageous nature of what is about to be displayed.

 An empty ironing basket.
 The basket actually has a bottom.
-I was so touched to see it that I not only took this picture, I popped the photo onto the "paint" program on my computer and wrote on the bottom of the basket.
+I was so touched to see it that I not only took this picture, I popped the photo onto the "paint" program on my computer and wrote on the bottom of the basket, "really a rare sight."

 But, now that it is October, the tomatoes (spell check had to help me out on pluralizing this word, and yet for such small things people make fun of past POTUSes and VPOTUSes?
-I should be vulnerable in such a world? ) are finally ripening.
-Coastal Living!
+I should be vulnerable in such a world? ) are finally ripening; that is coastal living!

 And we are getting another crop of strawberries too.

 No promises now, but if you leave me a little word that you did come by and enjoy the odd post or two, I may be back a little sooner.
-I'm not ready to do one of those one post for every 365 days a year challenges or anything, but just maybe...well, it isn't that I don't write, you see, it's just that I can't quite pop it all up public like, it may not be fitting.
-But now that I have shown you that I straightened out every wrinkle I owned, showed the bottom of the basket, well maybe it will be easier to iron things smoothly in other realms as well...or not.
+I'm not ready to do one of those one-post-for-every-365-days-a-year challenges or anything, but just maybe.
+It isn't that I don't write, you see, it's just that I can't quite pop it all up public like, it may not be fitting.
+But now that I have shown you that I straightened out every wrinkle I owned, have shown you the bottom of the basket, well maybe it will be easier to iron things smoothly in other realms as well...or not.

 ~~~